joshuapowell/scaling-categorization-for-citizen-science-data-collection/README.md

 The design thinking workshop covered 2 ½ days and resulted in the addition of several new features to the Water Reporter app.
 Hashtags, user accounts, and a stand alone application focused on remediation efforts stemming from reports submitted through the app were among the additions.

 I led the design, implementation, and usability testing of these new features to both mobile apps and the community web application. __Water Reporter saw a 300% increase* of new reports submitted after introducing hashtags, user accounts, and publicizing these features through in-person workshops.__

+---

+This post is part of the Water Reporter series published by Joshua Powell to share the user experience work he’s completed over the course of his career.
+Joshua helped launch the first version of WaterReporter on ArcGIS in 2013.
+Later he helped grow WaterReporter from a single organization app into platform for over 200 organizations and 8,500 environmental non-profit staff and volunteers.
+His work on the platform includes the design and build of the REST API infrastructure, mobile applications, as well as the Community Website and Manager operations tools.

+You can read more stories, like this one, by [visiting his website](https://joshuapowell.io).